-Project Kingfisher is our educational programme for local schools, designed to challenge children to learn more about their local river, its history, wildlife and the role we can all play in protecting rivers for the future.
-The programme was developed as part of the Living Wandle Landscape Partnership, a Heritage Lottery Funded Project which delivered over 26 projects to improve the Wandle corridor for people and wildlife.
-With funding from the Greggs Foundation, we are now able to offer this project to schools on the Hogsmill and Beverley Brook as well.
+Project Kingfisher is our education programme for schools, designed to challenge children to learn more about their local river, its history, wildlife and the role we can all play in protecting rivers for the future.

 The programme offers river introduction assemblies and outdoor sessions at a range of Southwest London sites.
 It operates on the River Wandle, the Hogsmill River and the Beverley Brook.
 These sessions give children first-hand experience of rivers and enables them to benefit from the expertise that we have as a Rivers Trust.

 The resources on these pages were developed at the start of the Covid-19 crisis.
 They were designed as educational activities that can be carried out at home by 7-9 year olds with limited adult supervision.
 There are four series altogether: River Wildlife, River Features, Water Saving and Rainwater.